© Rey Allgayer

 “I thought we had everyone accounted for who was left behind?”

 “We do.
 Which means they weren’t left behind.
 They’ve come back.”
-He settled back into his armchair, mug in hand.
+He settled back into his armchair.

-Eventually, I said grimly, “They sure would have been needed here about six months ago.”
+Eventually, I said grimly, “These strangers, whoever they are, sure would have been needed here about six months ago.”
 My visitor raised his eyebrows.
-I guess news doesn’t travel much upriver either.
+Apparently news didn’t travel much upriver either.
 “Braxas’ men came and took a family away in the middle of the night.
 I didn’t even know until the next morning when they announced it at a town meeting.
 It’s a miracle they didn’t find us too, to be honest.”

 “Who was it?”